cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 classical approaches, key benefits of network digital twin can be summarized as follows:

+{: counter="bar" style="format (%c)"}
-1)  Using real-time data to establish high fidelity twins, the effectiveness of network simulation is higher; then the simulation cost will be relatively low.
+* Using real-time data to establish high fidelity twins, the effectiveness of network simulation is higher; then the simulation cost will be relatively low.

-2)  The impact and risk on running networks is low when automatically applying configuration/policy changes after the full analysis and required verifications (e.g., service impact analysis) within the twin network.
+*  The impact and risk on running networks is low when automatically applying configuration/policy changes after the full analysis and required verifications (e.g., service impact analysis) within the twin network.

-3)  The faults of the real network can be automatically captured by analyzing real-time data, then the correction strategy can be distributed to the real network elements after conducting adequate analysis within the twins to complete the closed-loop
+*  The faults of the real network can be automatically captured by analyzing real-time data, then the correction strategy can be distributed to the real network elements after conducting adequate analysis within the twins to complete the closed-loop